MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 There are two ways to share a OneDrive file or local file with a Remote Assist HoloLens user.
 Supported files include .jpg, .bmp, .png, .tif/.tiff, .pdf, and still .gif.

 >[!Note]
-> If you want to show the Remote Assist HoloLens user a video or powerpoint and control it in real time, you can do so by using the Share feature.
+> If you want to show the Remote Assist HoloLens user a video or PowerPoint and control it in real time, you can do so by using the **Share** feature.
 When you share your desktop or an application window, a new slate appears in the technician's environment.

 - From the mixed reality tool bar, select the **Share File** option to share a file from OneDrive or your computer.
 The file will be uploaded in your personal OneDrive and permissions to access to that single file will be granted to call participants.
 - From the Microsoft Teams chat, select **Attach file** to share a file from OneDrive or your computer.

-When you share a file, it will pop up as a new slate in the Remote Assist HoloLens user’s space and a link to the file will be shared in the chat.
-All call participants can annotate a file displayed in the Remote Assist HoloLens user’s space.
+When you share a file, it will pop up as a new slate in the Remote Assist HoloLens user's space and a link to the file will be shared in the chat.
+All call participants can annotate a file displayed in the Remote Assist HoloLens user's space.

 > [!Note]
 > After adding them, files can’t be moved, deleted, or resized by the Teams user.